Cyber5Tech/alx-pre_course/README.md

 I'm Adedayo
 This is my first repo as a ALX Student
-The path to become a SOftware Engineer
+The path to become a Sofware Engineer